Abiva's Day

 The sun had only barely begun to force its beams through the curtains of Arch Maid Abiva’s room.
 The long slices of light cut through the deep blue of shadows since the Xaltean woman had not turned on any of the other lights.

 Abiva had the room to herself.
-It was on the second floor of Blue Blossom Estate where the offices and other important rooms were like the Emissary Maid’s training rooms and the two libraries.
+It was on the second floor of Blue Blossom Estate, where the offices and other important rooms were—like the Emissary Maid’s training rooms and the two libraries.
 Lord Henry Patton-Avernell’s private quarters and spaces were on the floor above.
-Only the Mistress had a room up there and it could only be accessed in the day.
-If one wanted access at night, you had to be the Mistress, Security Chief, or an Honored Maid who was specifically assigned to tend the master.
+Only the Mistress had a room up there, and it could only be accessed in the day.
+At night, only the Mistress, Security Chief, or an Honored Maid assigned to tend the master could enter.

-That did not mean the Arch Maid’s room was awful.
-It was big enough that it had her slumber bed, a low frame made of rare woods, the piles of blankets that made the base and her pillows.
-There was a small kitchenette where she could make her own food, a refrigeration unit, and only a small table and comfortable chair for her to read or enjoy the sunset.
-Further from her bed, the carpet became nistilian marble where the floor level bath was made available.
-Abiva could bathe, dress, and eat without leaving her room and be ready to command the Estate Legion of a hundred or so personnel.
-There was even a generous stipend at her rank that she could use to wear higher quality clothing and to buy what she wanted for her status.
-Most of it went to her personal savings account held the Maid Directorate.
+That did not mean the Arch Maid’s room was lacking.
+It was big enough to contain her slumber bed, a low frame made of rare woods, piles of blankets that made the base, and her pillows.
+There was a small kitchenette, a refrigeration unit, and only a small table and comfortable chair for her to read or enjoy the sunset.
+Further from her bed, the carpet became nistilian marble where the floor-level bath was made available.
+Abiva could bathe, dress, and eat without leaving her room, ready to command the Estate Legion of a hundred or so personnel.
+There was even a generous stipend at her rank for higher quality clothing and personal items, most of which went to her personal savings account held by the Maid Directorate.

-At the moment, the red head was standing in front of the full body mirror wearing nothing but the water from the bath.
-She was letting the water drip off of her enjoying the breeze from the window and trying to decide what needed to be done today.
-Abiva wanted to make sure to pick out the right outfit.
-Today, was a special day.
-Today she was going to be Lord Henry’s personal maid.
-She wasn’t quite an Honored Maid nor an Apprentice who was learning how to become a Mistress themselves.
+At the moment, the redhead was standing in front of the full-body mirror, wearing nothing but the water from her bath.
+She let the water drip off her, enjoying the breeze from the window and trying to decide what needed to be done today.
+Abiva wanted to pick out the right outfit.
+Today was a special day—she was going to be Lord Henry’s personal maid.
+She wasn’t quite an Honored Maid nor an Apprentice learning to become a Mistress herself.

-Siv was unavailable as she was handling the Winter Rose wine shipment in Belentine and Maevin had a Council of Servants to oversee.
+Siv was unavailable, handling the Winter Rose wine shipment in Belentine, and Maevin had a Council of Servants to oversee.
 That meant Abiva had to step in as the Personal Maid.
-The young woman couldn’t imagine what Maevin Maer went through with the responsibility of being, not only a Mistress of an Estate, but the sector’s primary servant leader.
-Mistress Maer was responsible for all the other vassal estates to House Avernell.
+The young woman couldn’t imagine what Maevin Maer went through with the responsibility of being not only a Mistress of an Estate but the sector’s primary servant leader.
+Mistress Maer was responsible for all other vassal estates of House Avernell.

-Abiva’s lover, Nish, was going to handle both of the Legions today.
-Nish was normally in charge of the Reserve Legion that handled all their supplies but said she could manage both.
+Abiva’s lover, Nish, would handle both of the Legions today.
+Nish was normally in charge of the Reserve Legion that handled all supplies but said she could manage both.

-The young woman had finally noticed the time, grabbed a towel, dried herself off, and opened her small closet.
+The young woman finally noticed the time, grabbed a towel, dried herself off, and opened her small closet.
 She found the loose tvekel she loved to wear and a skirt to go around her waist.
-The medallion she always wore was still around her neck so within a few moments she looked like she always did when on duty.
+The medallion she always wore was still around her neck, and within a few moments she looked like she always did when on duty.
 Something familiar was the best option here.
 She didn’t want to stand out.
-Abiva was pretty sure her master would not like that and she did not want to give Mistress Maer the wrong idea.
+Abiva was pretty sure her master would not like that, and she did not want to give Mistress Maer the wrong idea.
 Trust was hard to earn in this life but so easy to lose.

-She did loosen the tie around her waist a bit so her shirt laid easily on her curves.
-The other thing Abiva was looking forward to was the fact that Lord Henry was cute.
-Nish teased her when they were alone about having a crush on him which always brought heat to Abiva’s cheeks.
+She loosened the tie around her waist so her shirt laid easily on her curves.
+The other thing Abiva looked forward to was that Lord Henry was cute.
+Nish teased her when they were alone about having a crush on him, which always brought heat to Abiva’s cheeks.

-‘Maybe I can get him to blush,’ she thought to herself as she let the cloth shift a breast slip out exposing it.
-Lord Henry was so adorable when his face would turn red and he desperately tried to look somewhere else.
+‘Maybe I can get him to blush,’ she thought to herself, letting the cloth shift, a breast slipping out exposing it.
+Lord Henry was so adorable when his face would turn red, desperately trying to look elsewhere.
 She never realized humans could be so fun.

-The alarm hummed and grabbing the last bite of bread, slipping into her soft sandals and hurried out of her room towards the stairs.
-Skipping two at the time, Abive caught her breath, slowed her breathing and then tried to walk as dignified as possible to Lord Patton-Avernell’s office door.
-She gently knocked on it.
+The alarm hummed.
+Grabbing the last bite of bread, slipping into her soft sandals, she hurried out of her room towards the stairs.
+Skipping two at a time, Abiva caught her breath, slowed her breathing, and tried to walk as dignified as possible to Lord Patton-Avernell’s office door.
+She gently knocked.

 “Come in.”

-Pushing the heavy wooden doors open, Arch Maid Abiva made her way in and bowed at the waist with hands folded politely in front of her.
+Pushing the heavy wooden doors open, Arch Maid Abiva made her way in and bowed at the waist, hands folded politely in front of her.

-“Arch Maid Abiva is here as your personal attendent today, my master,” she said trying to sound as dignified as she could.
+“Arch Maid Abiva is here as your personal attendant today, my master,” she said, trying to sound as dignified as she could.

 “Good morning!”